 Maintain a Competitive GPA

-Unless you are disciplined, refrain from time-consuming extracurricular activities the first year of college; add those in subsequent years.
+Unless you are disciplined, refrain from engaging in time-consuming extracurricular activities during the first year of college.
+Add those activities in subsequent years.
 Focus first on developing time management and study skills, and performing well academically.

 Plan for the MCAT

 Devote three to four months of preparation for the Medical College Admissions Test (MCAT), with significant time allocated for practice exams.
 The AAMC website offers links to Khan Academy courses and other options for study in addition to practice examinations.
 The AAMC practice tests are highly encouraged.
 The MCAT is usually taken at the end of the junior year or just before the senior year.
 Take the real exam only when you feel most prepared to perform well.
 Schools have access to all scores, so do not use the real MCAT as just another practice.

 Apply to Medical School